yanx27/DuReader_QANet_BiDAF/README.md

 # Machine Reading Comprehension on DuReader

-Using QANet and BiDAF on Chinese machine reading comprehension dataset<br>
-Writen by YanXu, FangYueran and ZhangTianyang<br>
+Using QANet and BiDAF on Chinese machine reading comprehension dataset, writen by YanXu, FangYueran and ZhangTianyang<br>
+### Pretrained embedding
 When we train the QANet model, we use the pretrained word embedding from [Baidu Encyclopedia百度百科]( https://pan.baidu.com/s/1Rn7LtTH0n7SHyHPfjRHbkg), you can down load and save in folder ./embedding<br>
+### Full experimental results
 Complete experimental results (including data sets, log of experimental records, tensorboard, and predicted output) can be downloaded from the Baidu network disk：https://pan.baidu.com/s/1qoxnF00wyJ2dqcAPDYTb8w code：gn5b, You can override it with the ./data <br>
 # Usage